9 min readUpdated Dec 3, 2024

 Charge customers for their usage based on how users consume service resources (resources being connection time, messages, and storage).

-Problem #3: Costs bloat as no one is incentivised to optimize usage
+Problem #3: Costs bloat as no one is incentivized to optimize usage

 MAU pricing often encourages the wrong behaviors for customers.
 The bill at the end of each month is determined by the number of active users alone.
 Connection time, message and storage usage plays no part in the bill.